Ar-Kareem/pdf-mobile-integration/README.md

 Run `docker compose up --build`.

+If you run the above command too many times, make sure to run `docker image ls` to see how many images you have.
+If you want to prune images then run `docker image prune`

 Goto the web browser and access localhost:5000.

 If you want to rebuild the build folder for react run: